tomhooijenga/tiny-batch/README.md

 ## Callback
 Each call of the batched function adds its arguments to the queue as-is.
 The callback then gets an array of all these arguments.
 The callback must return an `array` or a `promise of an array`.
-The return value will be used to resolve the batched function calls in the same order.
+The return value will be used to _resolve_ the batched function calls in the same order.
+If an entry is `instanceof Error`, the call will be _rejected_.

 ```ts
 import tinybatch from '@teamawesome/tiny-batch';